Skillet Omelet with Flour and Milk

 4. Step 4:

-Pour in the sifted wheat flour and gently whisk the mixture so that the flour is completely dispersed in the liquid, there are no lumps left.
-Pour vegetable oil into a frying pan with a thick bottom.
-We heat it up well so that the omelet immediately grabs, and does not stick to the bottom of the pan.
+Add the sifted wheat flour and gently whisk the mixture so the flour fully dissolves into the liquid with no lumps left.
+Pour vegetable oil into a heavy-bottomed skillet and heat it well, so the omelet sets right away instead of sticking to the bottom.

 5. Step 5: